mlswg/mls-protocol/draft-ietf-mls-protocol.md

   * N: Indicates that the item has not been evaluated by the IETF and that the IETF has made no statement about the suitability of the associated mechanism.
 This does not necessarily mean that the mechanism is flawed, only that no consensus exists.
-The IETF might have consensus to leave an items marked as "N" on the basis of it having limited applicability or usage constraints.
+The IETF might have consensus to leave an item marked as "N" on the basis of it having limited applicability or usage constraints.